Atosdelafer/A8z2hZXB/presentation/SlidesSjoerd.md

 ---
 # Proof Search

+* The manner in which a query is handled
 * Knowledge Database is read from top to bottom
+* Tries to unify with facts and heads of rules
+* At first valid encounter, unification is carried out
-* Variables are replaced by shared variables
+* Variables are replaced by internal variables (e.g. _G2145)
-* A search is done in a depth first fashion
+* A search is done in a depth first fashion in a tree-shaped structure

 ---
 # Backtracking

 * When a search path is not valid, **backtracking** occurs:

-* Traversing the tree in opposite direction until a variable binding is reached
+  	Traversing the tree in opposite direction until a variable binding (choise point) is reached

-* If a result is found, one can choose to continue the search by backtracking, using the "**;**" command
+* If a result is found, one can choose to continue the search by using backtracking, using the "**;**" command

 ---
 # A simple example (1)